mhalle/idcquery/README.md

     - description: a textual description of the item (supports Markdown formatting)
     - url: a link to the item

 ### Query fields
 * queryParameters: A list of named parameters used in the querty
     - name: name of the parameter
     - type or arrayType: BigQuery type or arrayType for parameter
     - defaultValue: Default value for parameter, in JSON-parsable form
     - description: test description of parameter
-* queryReturnFields: List of columns returned by query for documentation purposes.
+* queryResultsFields: List of columns returned by query for documentation purposes.
     - name: name of column
     - type: type of column value
     - description: description of column